Guide to the Eugene Marshall Papers, 1839-1962

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

 The copyright interests in the Eugene Marshall Papers have not been transferred to Duke University.
 For more information consult the section on copyright in the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-Eugene Marshall (1832-1919), born in North Bridgewater (present day Brockton), Massachusetts, was a surveyor, farmer, and banker who served as a volunteer in the Union Army during the Civil War and Sioux Wars (1862-1865) while with units known successively as Curtis' Horse, the 5th Iowa Cavalry, and Brackett's Battalion.
-Marshall left his family home early and spent most of his adult civilian life in Minnesota and Iowa and his retirement years at Manchester, Tennessee.
-While on these migrations and during other travels in and out of uniform, he recorded a wealth of perceptive observations concerning the events, people, and environments in each area he encountered.
-Marshall amplified these passive observations with accounts of his own participation in politics and economic endeavors and commentary on national figures and events.
-His experiences in the Midwest and the South are complemented by equally observant letters from his sister who had remained in North Bridgewater.
+Eugene Marshall (1832-1919), born in North Bridgewater, Massachusetts, was a surveyor, farmer, and banker who served as a volunteer in the Union Army during the Civil War and Sioux Wars (1862-1865) while with units known successively as Curtis' Horse, the 5th Iowa Cavalry, and Brackett's Battalion.
+He married Elizabeth “Lizzie” Williams (1843-1895) in 1866 following his medical discharge from the Army.
+They had four children together: Ella Fannie (1868-1888), Hayward (1870-1923), Anna Olive (1876-1967), and Ethel Eugenia (1880-1958).
+Marshall left his family home early and spent most of his adult civilian life in Minnesota and Iowa, and his retirement years in Manchester, Tennessee.
+While on his travels in and out of uniform, he recorded a wealth of observations concerning the events, people, and environments in each area.
+Marshall supplemented his observations with accounts of his own participation in politics and economic endeavors, as well as commentary on national figures and events.
+His experiences in the Midwest and the South are complemented by letters from his sister who had remained in North Bridgewater.

 - Alabama -- History -- Civil War, 1861-1865

 - Donnelly, Ignatius, 1831-1901

 - Indians of North America -- Great Plains